March 17, 2020

 - How to clean your smartphone, safely.
 Dr. Lena Ciric, a microbiologist from University College London, says you can effectively clean your phone using just household soap and water.
 Short 2-minute video courtesy of the BBC.

 - ‘Stay home, stay informed’ – refer only to trusted news sources such as Health Officials of each state or province, experienced medical doctors etc. The 1988 Emergencies Act enables the Canadian government, for example, to impose travel bans on individuals, take over personal property, establish emergency hospitals and shelters, and define providers of essential services but it must adhere to the Charter of Rights, yeah.

 In conclusion, when I wrote the blog it was 500 words, then I edited it a tad (that’s Irish blarney) it’s over 1,300 words.
 March 2012 was the last time I used the words “Irish blarney” my dad whom I miss dearly chuckled, about my first interview in The Toronto Star.
 Why did I have the luck of the Irish?
 I was “on” the right place at the right time.
 Hint: YouTube business video)

-Learn about business growth and how to
+Learn more about business growth:

 Like what you've read?
 Please share this article, here: